unica-open/unica-acquisti/INSTALLATION.md

 ## Local environment
-- For the local development/testing environment, at least one Java EE8-compliant AS server instance MUST be installer.
+- For the local development/testing environment, at least one Java EE8-compliant AS server instance MUST be installed.
 It is not strictly required to have more than one instance of the AS server.
+- A JMS queue MUST be registered with the JEE context and be available to the application runtime.
+The JMS queue MUST be esposed with destination `queue/CPassQueue` to allow for registration at startup.
 - A proxy web server MAY be useful for JS development, by defining a proxy to the source directories.
 Depending on the AS server, the proxy may be configured on it (please refer to the documentation of the server for informations on how to do so).
 - A compliant version of the DBMS MUST be used.
-The development and runtime are based on a PostgreSQL 9.6.10 instance, but any compliant solution should work.
+The development and runtime are based on a PostgreSQL 15.4 instance, but any compliant solution should work.
 Note that the following extensions MAY, SHOULD or MUST be installed
   - MUST be installed
     - plpgsql